MaikolSoro/MaikolSoro/README.md

 ## About Me:

+# 🚀 About Me

-Product-driven Software Engineer building secure mobile and cloud systems.
+**Product-driven Software Engineer** building secure mobile and cloud systems.

 I work at the intersection of engineering, product strategy, and cybersecurity — designing systems that are not only scalable and secure, but aligned with real business outcomes.

-My core focus:
+## 🔧 Core Focus

-Native iOS (Swift) and Android (Kotlin) development Microservices architecture and distributed systems
+- Native iOS (Swift) and Android (Kotlin) development
+- Microservices architecture and distributed systems
+- AWS cloud infrastructure and deployment
+- Security-by-design principles across mobile and backend
+- Translating product goals into clean, scalable technical execution

+## 🧠 Product Mindset

-AWS cloud infrastructure and deployment Security-by-design principles across mobile and backend Translating product goals into clean, scalable technical execution I approach development with a product mindset: understanding user impact, balancing delivery speed with long-term maintainability, and reducing technical debt without slowing growth.
+I approach development with a product mindset: understanding user impact, balancing delivery speed with long-term maintainability, and reducing technical debt without slowing growth.

+## ⚙️ What I Build

-I build systems that are:
+Systems that are:

-Scalable
+- Scalable
-Secure
+- Secure
-Performance-optimized
+- Performance-optimized
-Business-aligned
+- Business-aligned

+---

 Currently focused on production-grade mobile platforms connected to cloud-native microservices.

 <br>
 <br>